Heart-Research-Institute/donor_match_probs/README.md

 - **DuckDB and Splink Integration**: For data linking and probabilistic matching.
 - **Azure Key Vault**: Secure credential management.

+## Matching Criteria
+Match criteria based on below columns.
+-	`msnfp_customeridname` a.k.a.
+Donor
+- `emailaddress1` a.k.a.
+Email
+- `msnfp_originatingcampaignidname` a.k.a.
+Originating Campaign
+- `msnfp_designationidname` a.k.a.
+Primary Designation
+- `msnfp_appealidname` a.k.a.
+Appeal
+- `msnfp_paymenttypecodename` a.k.a.
+Payment Type
+- `msnfp_transaction_paymentmethodidname` a.k.a.
+Payment Method

+Hard exact match for the below columns.
+-	`msnfp_appealidname` a.k.a.
+Appeal
+-	`msnfp_transaction_paymentmethodidname` a.k.a.
+Payment Method

+Softer degree of match (still made to be quite strict but just not have to be exact match) for the below columns.
+As reference, their respective distance functions are also listed.
+- `msnfp_customeridname` a.k.a.
+Donor
+  - Jaro distance
+- `emailaddress1` a.k.a.
+Email
+  - Levenshtein distance
+- `msnfp_originatingcampaignidname` a.k.a.
+Originating Campaign
+  - Jaro-Winkler distance
+- `msnfp_designationidname` a.k.a.
+Primary Designation
+  - Jaro-Winkler distance
+- `msnfp_paymenttypecodename` a.k.a.
+Payment Type
+  - Jaro distance

 ## Prerequisites
 - Python 3.x
 - Libraries: os, pandas, numpy, io, calendar, datetime, time, pyodbc, splink, azure-identity, azure-keyvault-secrets, shareplum